Deputyship Orders

 1. Persons to be Notified

-Before applying for the Order, the applicant must identify at least three persons who are likely to have an interest in being notified that a Deputyship Order application is underway, such as members of the individual’s close family.
-The applicant is also required to visit and personally notify the person for whom the Deputyship Order is being sought.
-If any of the people who have been notified object to the Deputyship application, the proceedings become contested and are likely to be delayed by many months.
+The applicant must identify at least three persons to be notified that a Deputyship Order application is underway such as members of the individual’s close family.
+If any of these people object to the Deputyship application, the proceedings become contested and are likely to be delayed by many months.

 2. Mental Capacity Assessment

-It is essential that an examination of the individual and an assessment of their mental capacity is carried out by a suitably qualified professional.
-A statement of the Individual’s mental capacity must be obtained and the relevant ‘COP3’ form completed.
+It is essential that an assessment of the individual’s mental capacity is carried out by a suitably qualified professional and the ‘COP3’ form completed.

 3. Completion of Deputyship Application Forms

-Details are required both about the Individual (including a breakdown of their income, normal expenditure and assets) and also about the applicant (including an in-depth look at their own personal and financial circumstances).
-In addition, the applicant will be required to explain why the appointment of a Deputy is necessary, why they are best placed to be that Deputy, and how the Deputyship Order will benefit the Individual.
+Details are required both about the Individual (including a breakdown of their income, normal expenditure and assets) and also about the prospective Deputy (including an in-depth look at their own personal and financial circumstances).
+In addition, the Deputy applicant will be required to explain why the appointment of a Deputy is necessary, why they are best placed to be that Deputy, how the Deputyship Order will be in the Individual’s best interests, and to sign a ‘statement of truth’.

-The COP enters into court proceedings to appoint the deputy.
-This includes serving documents, processing responses to the appointment of the Deputy and satisfying themselves that the Deputy should be appointed.
-Occasionally the Court may request an additional hearing, or the applicant may wish to appeal against a decision of the Court, both would incur additional costs.
+Court proceedings include serving documents, processing responses to the appointment of the Deputy and satisfying themselves that the Deputy should be appointed.
+Occasionally, the Court may request an additional hearing, or the applicant may wish to appeal against a decision of the Court, both would incur additional costs.

-About 6 to 8 weeks before each anniversary of the Deputy’s appointment the Office of the Public Guardian (OPG) will contact them to ask for an annual report.
-This report should detail all the decisions made through the year and record all income, expenditure and capital.
+About 6 to 8 weeks before each anniversary of the Deputy’s appointment, the Office of the Public Guardian (OPG) will contact them to ask for an annual report detailing all the decisions made through the year and recording all income, expenditure and capital.

 The Likely Costs Involved

 The costs quickly stack up, most are one-off but some are ongoing.
-However, generally, reasonable costs may be reclaimed from the individual’s funds once the Deputyship Order has been granted.
+However, reasonable costs may be reimbursed from the individual’s own funds once the Deputyship Order has been granted.

-Sometimes the individual’s own GP or Social Worker will agree to examine them and carry this out (for a lower fee) and to complete the required ‘COP3’ “Assessment of Capacity” form.
-However, most often a third party medical, healthcare or social work professional will have to be instructed to do so.
+Sometimes the individual’s own GP or Social Worker will agree to assess them (for a lower fee) and to complete the required COP3 ‘Assessment of Capacity’ form.
+However, usually a third party medical, healthcare or social work professional will have to be instructed to do so.

-Greendrift Wills & Estates can advise on suitable national firms who offer this service and also, since we have links to a local medical doctor based at the Lister Hospital in Stevenage, we can often arrange for the required assessment to be done more speedily and cost effectively ourselves.
+Greendrift Wills & Estates can advise on suitable national firms who offer this service and also, since we have links to a local medical doctor based at the Lister Hospital in Stevenage, we can often arrange this on your behalf. - Greendrift Wills & Estates Fee – £850

-One-off assessment fee when you are appointed – £100 After an Order has been granted, you will be asked to pay an initial assessment fee which is a one-off payment to cover the cost of assessing the level of ongoing supervision you will need.
-You must pay this when the OPG receives the Court of Protection Deputyship Order and you commence your Deputyship duties
+After a Deputyship Order has been granted, you will be asked to pay an initial assessment fee which is a one-off payment to cover the cost of assessing the level of ongoing supervision you will need.

 This fee varies depending on the level of supervision which the OPG state is required.
-It is an annual fee, payable at the end of March each year, to cover the cost of supervising Deputies.
-Please note that Deputies are also required to keep accounts, and to keep the individual’s money and property separate from their own.
+It is an annual fee, payable at the end of March each year.
+Deputies are also required to keep accounts, and to keep the individual’s money and property separate from their own.